 - undertake any assessments that may be necessary

 - be a key member of the inter-agency group and work to strengthen the link between Education and other agencies supporting the child, including the Ministry of Health

-- work with the teacher/kaiako to complete the Education Profile and return it to the Oranga Tamariki Social Worker and the Gateway Assessment Coordinator
+- return the profile to the Oranga Tamariki Social Worker and the Gateway Assessment Coordinator

 - provide on-going high-quality education information and feedback to the social worker

 - contribute to the development of the Inter-Agency Service Agreement (ISA).